 Small, local businesses will be your first clients since they won’t mind your lack of paid experience.
 But regardless of their expectations, you’ll have to go above and beyond to produce real results.
 Basic social media management won’t cut it for your first clients since this is your opportunity to establish a reputation.

 Even the most targeted social media campaigns take time to generate quality leads.
 Until this happens, you can prove your worth with the amount you devote to each client.
-This will reinforce the notion that in the coming weeks or months, their social media marketing investment will most likely pay off.
+This will reinforce the notion that their social media marketing investment will most likely pay off in the coming weeks or months.

 Your first clients may ask if you can provide additional services, like blogging or general SEO for their websites.
 If these questions come up a lot, consider taking online courses to make your services more desirable.